Commerce Exam > Commerce Notes > Economics Class 12 > Long Questions with Answers - Indian Economy On The Eve Of Independence

 Class 12 Economics Long Questions with Answers - Indian Economy On The Eve Of Independence

 Q.1.
-State the features of Indian economy at the time of independence.
+State the features of the Indian economy at the time of independence.

-(G) Limited Foreign Trade: India’s foreign trade was very limited.
-The British policies reduced India to the exporter of raw materials and importer of finished goods.
+(G) Limited Foreign Trade: India’s trade with other countries was very restricted.
+The British made India a supplier of raw materials (like cotton and spices) and an importer of finished goods (like textiles from Britain).

 Q.2.
-How did the British exploit Indian agriculture sector?
+How did the British exploit the Indian agriculture sector?

 Ans.

 (A) India is an agricultural country.
-85 percent of the Indian population was engaged directly or indirectly on agriculture.
+85 per cent of the Indian population was engaged directly or indirectly in agriculture.
 In order to provide British Industries with cheap raw materials, the Indian farmers were forced to grow cash crops (like Indigo and cotton) instead of food crops like rice and wheat.
 This led to commercialization in India.

 (B) However, despite the occupation of such a large population, this sector continued to experience stagnation and unusual deterioration.